-- A community led superfast B4RN broadband scheme for Ireby which connects to a similar scheme in Masongill (£5,000)
+- Installation of superfast broadband (B4RN) for Ireby which connects to Masongill (£5,000)

-- The installation of a broadband communications node at Dent Primary School to enable a connection to the core B4RN network in Barbondale (£11,300)
+- A B4RN communications node at Dent Primary School to connect Barbon to Dent (£11,300)

-- A community led broadband project that provides an air based broadband system using wi fi and antennae to enable connections for businesses and householders in Upper Raydale (£5,000)
+- Air based community broadband system using wi-fi and antennae in Upper Raydale (£5,000)